Erich Waldmann (Eric Waldman): A Spy From All Angles

 A sketch by Eric Waldman of his bunk at Camp Ritchie

-From 1944-1945 he was in the Military Branch, G2 of the War Department as a specialist in German tactics.
-At the end of the war in May 1945 he was transferred to a section which was to product a handbook on the Soviet Army for the Pentagon.
-In June 1945 he was informed by his superior, Dimitri Shimpkin, that a group of high ranking German General Staff officers (POWs) from Fremde Heere Ost (FHO) would be arriving.
+From 1944-1945, he was in the Military Branch, G2 of the War Department as a specialist in German tactics.
+At the end of the war, in May 1945, he was transferred to a section which was to produce a handbook on the Soviet Army for the Pentagon.
+In June 1945, he was informed by his superior, Dimitri Shimpkin, that a group of high ranking German General Staff officers (POWs) from Fremde Heere Ost (FHO) would be arriving.
 Captain Waldman was transferred to Fort Hunt to take charge of them and the Bolero Group.

 Brigadier General Reinhard Gehlen had managed the German Eastern Front Intelligence Service from 1942 until the very end of the war.
 He along with his officers group arrived and were placed in the stockade at Fort Hunt near Alexandria, which was under the Captured Personnel and Materials Branch.
 Since Fort Hunt’s address was P.O.
 1142, Alexandria, Virginia, it was commonly called “1142.”
 P.O.
 Box 1142 was a secret American military intelligence facility that operated during World War II.
 The American Military Intelligence Service had two special wings, known as MIS-X and MIS-Y.